THE LOST CODES OF EDEN

-To cut to the heart of it: Children of God challenges common assumptions about faith, culture, history, science and identity.
+To cut to the heart of it: The Lost Codes of Eden challenges common assumptions about faith, culture, history, science and identity.

 The novel has a clear purpose—to ignite true bravery within the soul and restore our faith in humanity as a whole.

-The writing of my new novel, titled Children of God, has been an arduous journey.
+The writing of my new novel, titled The Lost Codes of Eden, has been an arduous journey.

 Let me tell you how it started.